Partnerships with Indian tribes and nations in Arizona

 - Health screenings and outreach about health insurance; and,

-- Several programs aimed at improving the quality of early education environments, including scholarships to enhance the professional skills of teachers working with the youngest tribal children.
+- Improving the quality of early education, including scholarships to enhance the professional skills of teachers.

 Tribal Regions

-Tribes who have elected to have their tribal lands treated as a separate region by the First Things First Board are:
+Tribes who elected to have their lands treated as a separate region:

 - Cocopah Tribe